Rainbow looking out on the community of Cerro Plano from Teresa’s bedroom window

 After studying the Spanish language at Swarthmore College, Teresa Kelley relocated to the lush mountains of Costa Rica to teach English.
 Teresa shares her experience of working in an environmentally-minded school, navigating the country’s public health system, enjoying both salsa and English country dancing, and soaking up all the greenery in the well-named town of Monteverde.

-Teresa, how did you decide to teach English in Costa Rica?
+Teresa, how did you end up teaching English in Costa Rica?
 Was it difficult to find a position?

 I wanted to teach at a bilingual school in Latin America, and a professor of mine recommended the Cloud Forest School, since Swarthmore College’s education department was developing a study abroad program there.
 I applied directly to the school as a full-time teacher, and was hired to teach ESL to students who were newly enrolled in the school and needed more support in English to be successful at higher levels.